groupon/codeburner/README.md

 ```

 ### Sidekiq Capistrano
-The default deployment **_DOES NOT_** start/restart sidekiq on the remote host.
+The default deployment shouldn't start/restart sidekiq on the remote host.
 You can start it the first time with:

 ```
 cap <env> sidekiq:start